 TREY plays an active role in environmental and climate-related advocacy work, social dialogue, and preventive work.
-TREY is a pioneer whose work sets an example for associations and stakeholders.
+TREY is a pioneer whose work sets an example for associations and interest groups.
+TREY is a responsible investor, and investments take into account different aspects of sustainability.
+TREY is part of the Fair Trade University community.